Public consultation on the future of Blue Star House

 Proposed Development

-At our March 2025 consultation we showed you emerging ideas for the redevelopment of Blue Star House.
-The principles have remained broadly the same, but we have developed the design to address feedback received from the local community, Planning and Design Officers, the Design Review Panel and the Designing Out Crime Officer amongst others.
+At our March 2025 consultation we shared emerging ideas for the redevelopment of Blue Star House.
+The core principles remain the same, but the design has evolved in response to feedback from the local community, Planning and Design Officers, the Design Review Panel and the Designing Out Crime Officer.

 CGI of proposals along Stockwell Avenue